 The Proust Questionnaire

-The Proust questionnaire was developed by Marcel Proust, with the original manuscript being found in 1924, shortly after his death.
+The Proust questionnaire was developed by Marcel Proust, with the original manuscript being found in 1924, after his death.

 - What is your idea of perfect happiness?

 - What is the trait you most deplore in yourself?

 - What is the trait you most deplore in others?

 - Which living person do you most admire?

 - What is your greatest extravagance?